Azure/azure-sdk-for-go/sdk/containers/azcontainerregistry/README.md

 ## Examples

-Get started with our [examples](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/containers/azcontainerregistry#pkg-examples).
+Get started with our examples in pkg.go.dev.

 ## Troubleshooting